Mastering social media analytics: From data to tracking, tools and reporting

 Equally, many instances of social listening have more exploratory goals.
 For instance, what can we discover about the way consumers view fridges?
 Can we investigate how Netflix brings formerly niche topics into the cultural mainstream?

 Or it could fall somewhere in-between, and map consumer touchpoints beyond owned social accounts, such as the customer experience of anything from airports to e-commerce.
+For a structured way to do this, see our guide to setting up a social listening strategy.

 Access the data